We Bring Good Things to Life: Historical context

+In 1954, future President Ronald Reagan and General Electric came together to create "The General Electric Television Theater", the show ran on CBS until 1962.
+In the post-World War two era General Electric and then actor/ political figure Ronald Reagan worked together to promote mass consumption of goods produced by GE.
+The postwar ideal of mass consumption promoted a democratic citizen-consumer who used their buying power to create a republic of consumption to power the nation.

+A citizen-consumer is a member of society who uses their power as a buyer to influence political change.
+In Lizabeth Cohen's book A Consumers' Republic: The politics of Mass consumption in Postwar America she coins this term as the interaction between consumers and how they use consumption to influence the economy, politics, and society to make our country a better place.
+The Consumers' Republic of post-war society went into retreat in the 1970s.
+The ideals of the citizen consumer shifted advertisements through the 20th century.

 By the 1970s, GE had shifted once again to a focus to the service and high-tech fields.
 In this increasingly diversified market, the company saw that a more comprehensive advertising strategy was needed.
-Prior to 1979, GE’s image was primarily that of an appliance company.
-Each one of the company’s products and services used its own advertising theme, not an overall company slogan.
+Prior to 1979, GE's image was primarily that of an appliance company.
+Each one of the company's products and services used its own advertising theme, not an overall company slogan.
 To remedy the situation, the advertising agency BBDO began to develop the “We Bring Good Things to Life” campaign to create a unified brand image.

-A far more likely source of the campaign idea may come more directly from the words of one of General Electric's most famous employees Charles Proteus Steinmetz (1865-1923) who is quoted as saying of his work: "Some day we make the good things of life for everybody."
+A far more likely source of the campaign idea may come more directly from the words of one of General Electric's most famous employees Charles Proteus Steinmetz (1865–1923) who is quoted as saying of his work: "Some day we make the good things of life for everybody."

+Past slogans

+General Electric's slogans have changed many times throughout the company's history.
+"Live Better Electrically" was the company's lead advertising campaign from the 1930s to '50s.
+In the period from 1950 to the "We Bring good Things to Life" campaign of 1979, GE experimented with multiple campaigns surrounding the word progress.
+The most known being "Progress is our Most Important Product."
+In the time following World War Two this campaign fit the American Ideal of reconvergence.